HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 This file may be tempered or includes many adware, malware, adverts, etc.; you may not know it.
 That’s time-consuming and not safe if the vendor is not authenticated.

 On the other hand, Linux distros provide a centralized software center for installing any applications.
 The community thoroughly checks the software, and there is hardly any possibility of including adware, malware, adverts, etc. Moreover, there are many ways to install the software in the Linux system.
-If one process doesn’t work or you are uncomfortable with command-line tools, anytime you can use another one.
+If one process doesn’t work or you are uncomfortable with command-line tools, you can use another anytime.

 20. Linux Server or Windows Server